Major Work Activity B – Performs fabrication

 install or form transverse joints |

-transverse joints are installed or formed according to standards, job requirements and specifications |
+transverse joints are installed or formed according to standards, project requirements and specifications |

 assemble flexible connectors |

-flexible connectors are assembled using glue and/or staples according to manufacturers’ recommendations |
+flexible connectors are assembled using fasteners, glue and/or staples according to manufacturers’ recommendations |

 install components |

-components are installed according to standards, job requirements and specifications |
+components are installed according to standards, project requirements and specifications |

-Range of Variables
+Range of Variables (include, but not limited to)

-- fasteners include: rivets, spot welds, screws
+- fasteners: rivets, spot welds, screws

 Knowledge